Get help with using our data

 - goods were valued incorrectly or provisionally

-Overseas trade data is subject to routine monthly updates and non-routine ('unscheduled') corrections to data in line with the Code of Practice for Statistics (opens in new tab).
+This is in line with the Code of Practice for Statistics (opens in a new tab).

 For more details about types of revisions and how we handle them, read our revisions policy (opens in a new tab).